eclipseconsulting/django-quickbooks/README.md

 ```
 You can use any method you would like to create a record in QBDTask, make sure to populate all these fields correctly.

-## CustomerServiceCustomFields
+## CustomerService
-I added a new Service class to handle passing custom fields.
+I added the ability to add custom fields
 to take advantage of this define a dictionary called QB_CUSTOM_FIELDS on your model.
 The index needs to be the name of the custom field in quickbooks, and the value needs to be the name
 of the model field.